-Butternut Squash is probably the most popular squash on the spectrum, but Delicata Squash has a unique taste and you can cook it with the skin on.
-Slicing Delicata is also not so difficult to do because it’s a bit more tender and you can glide your knife through with ease.
-This striped yellow squash crisps up in the oven is a short amount of time, and brightens a bowl of greens brilliantly.
+Butternut Squash is probably the most familiar in the squash family, but Delicata Squash has a unique taste and you can cook it with the skin on.
+Slicing Delicata is also not so difficult to do because it’s a bit more tender, making it easier to glide your knife right through its skin.
+This striped yellow squash crisps up in the oven is a short amount of time, while still keeping its magnificent color.
+It brightens a bowl of dark peppery greens brilliantly.

-Roasted beets are always a favorite, but if you toss them with roasted squash, arugula and feta cheese you have a forkful of contrasting flavors that will keep your palate very happy.
-This salad is super satisfying, you can eat it as a meal, but it’s also nice with some roasted chicken or fish served on the side.
+Roasted beets are always a favorite, but when tossed with roasted squash, arugula and feta cheese you have a forkful of delicious fun.
+This salad is super satisfying, you can eat it as a meal, but it’s also nice with some roasted chicken, or fish.

 5 small beets, washed and trimmed